A Guide to Project Management Fundamentals

 This is a five phase strategy utilised in project management.

-Project managers must consider the definition of the project, the scope, resources needed, and identifying stateholders, and approval to proceed.
+Project managers must consider the definition of the project, the scope, resources needed, and identifying stakeholders, and approval to proceed.

 A small team of strong team members to determine how to perform the project.
 This answers the many questions above.
 Once this is completed, the team requests for approval to launch the project.